prorev/prorev.github.io/_posts/2021-02-02-overfitting.md

 > If validation loss is much bigger than the training loss we call it **overfitting**.

 Our aim is to make the validation loss as low as possible.
 Some overfitting is nearly always a good thing.
-All that matters in the end is: is the validation loss as low as you can get it.
+All that matters in the end is: **the validation loss as low as you can get it**.

 > **Regularization** is any technique that aims at making the model generalize better, that produces better results on the test set.

 ## General division of regularization techniques

-We know neural network is a functions:
+We know neural network is a function:

 $f_{w}: x \mapsto y$, where $w \in W$ are trainable weights.